op-amp/python-cheatsheets/py-Syntax.md

 A **`global` statement** can change the default behavior and make local assignments directly refer to the global variable.
 No local variable will be initialized then.

 ### Exception Handling

+Errors detected during execution are called exceptions (in contrast with syntax errors).

+The **`try` statement** can be used to handle selected exceptions.
+It can have 4 types of clauses:

+1. The code that could potentially casue an error is put in the `try` clause.
+2. The program execution moves to the corresponding `except` clause if an error happens.
+3. An optional `else` clause following all `except` clauses will be executed if the try clause does not raise an exception.
+4. An optional `finally` clause will be unconditionally executed as the last task before the `try` statement completes.

+If an exception occurs which does not match any exception named in the `except` clauses, it is passed on to outer `try` statements.

 ## Classes
 ## Modules